Lucky-chikezie/Floodwatch_Backend/README.md

    Server runs on `http://localhost:5000` by default.

-> Note for deployment: Render (and most hosts) do not read your local `.env` file — environment variables must also be added directly in the hosting platform's dashboard.
+> Note for deployment: Render (and most hosts) do not read your local `.env` file — every one of the variables above must also be added directly in the hosting platform's Environment tab, or auth/email features will fail even though local testing works.

 ## API Endpoints